 - Our Recreation: Ensure through public regulation, education, and community engagement that recreational activities in the Valley contribute positively to the health and safety of our Watershed and protect property rights and community values.

-In order for us to achieve our long-range goals, we need:
+In order for us to achieve our goals, we need:

 - Communication, transparency, and trust between landowners, residents, agencies, and other stakeholders in the Watershed.